 I see this increase due in large part to companies better realizing that doing business in a foreign country by setting up a company in that country (be it a wholly owned subsidiary or a joint venture) is almost always invariably difficult, time-consuming, and expensive and that is especially true of China.
 Going into a foreign country via a distribution contract (or a reseller agreement) is a relatively fast, easy and inexpensive way to stick your corporate toes into a country’s waters.

-And here’s one more thing that distribution agreements have over foreign direct investment (which usually means going into a foreign country by forming a company in that country) is that they allow for a company to enter into multiple companies all at roughly the same time.
+And here’s one more thing that distribution agreements have over foreign direct investment (which usually means going into a foreign country by forming a company in that country): they allow your company to enter into multiple countries at roughly the same time.
 These days, it is almost as common for a company to use our international lawyers for multiple distribution agreements as for one.
 In other words, these companies are pushing their products into many countries all at once and all via distributors and distribution contracts.

 Let’s though focus on China.